NTIA/scos-actions/README.md

 the `MonitorSignalAnalyzer` constructor.
 See the example in the [Adding Actions subsection](#adding-actions) above.

-The final step would be to add a `setup.py` to allow for installation of the new repository as a Python package.
-You can use the [setup.py](setup.py) in this repository as a reference.
+The final step would be to add a `pyproject.toml` to allow for installation of the new repository as a Python package.
+You can use the [pyproject.toml](pyproject.toml) in this repository as a reference.
 You can find more information about Python packaging [here](
 <https://packaging.python.org/tutorials/packaging-projects/>).
 Then add the new
 repository as a dependency to [SCOS Sensor's requirements.txt](
 <https://github.com/NTIA/scos-sensor/blob/master/src/requirements.txt>)